 The Small Miracle I Found in a Tel Aviv Café

-It has become familiar and comfortable: the landmarks, the bus routes, my favorite hummus place.
-But as with any place we visit again and again, the sparkle dulls over time.
-Accompanying our student groups for that “big reveal” reminds me that Israel is a place like none other.
-On this most recent trip, I got another reminder of that fact.
+Accompanying student groups to the Kotel repeatedly reminds me that Israel is a place like none other.
+On my most recent trip, I got another reminder of that fact.

 Planting “Trees” to Fulfill the Dream of Israel’s Founders

 Tu BiShvat (Jewish Arbor Day) is the time of year when Israeli schoolchildren plant trees.
 Perhaps it’s no coincidence that a teacher instituted the tree-planting custom.

 Wildfire Recovery: A Tu BiShvat Tale